vss365today/server/README.md

          static/
          web/
    ```

+1. Run `/init.sh` to create the requried folders and pull in the latest code using git.

 1. Place all secret keys for each component in the `vss365today/secrets` folder.
 The `vss365today/db` folder will be used to persist all database files and data.